eigerco/solana-spec/gossip-protocol-spec.md

 ```

 #### `LegacyContactInfo`
 Basic info about the node.
-Nodes send this message to introduce themselves and provide all ports that can be used by other peers to communicate with them:
+Nodes send this message to introduce themselves and provide all addresses and ports that can be used by other peers to communicate with them:
 - id - public key of origin
 - gossip - gossip protocol address
 - tvu - address to connect to for replication